BluesM18A1/Gladiator-2094/README.md

 2092 was never "completed" so to speak.
 Many features we wanted were either broken or never implemented.

 As support for C# in this engine grows more feature complete, this game will be further optimized and refined.

+TO-DO:

+Add different kinds of enemies and bosses.